eragonruan/text-detection-ctpn/README.md

 # prepare

-First, download the pre-trained model of VGG net and put it in data/pretrain/VGG_imagenet.npy. you can download it from [google drive](https://drive.google.com/open?id=0B_WmJoEtfQhDRl82b1dJTjB2ZGc).
+- First, download the pre-trained model of VGG net and put it in data/pretrain/VGG_imagenet.npy. you can download it from [google drive](https://drive.google.com/open?id=0B_WmJoEtfQhDRl82b1dJTjB2ZGc) or [baidu yun](https://pan.baidu.com/s/1kUNTl1l).
-Second, prepare the training data as referred in paper, or you can download the data I prepared in [here](https://drive.google.com/open?id=0B_WmJoEtfQhDRl82b1dJTjB2ZGc).
-Modify the path and gt_path in prepare_training_data/split_label.py according to your dataset.
+- Second, prepare the training data as referred in paper, or you can download the data I prepared from previous link.
+Or you can prepare your own data according to the following steps.
+- Modify the path and gt_path in prepare_training_data/split_label.py according to your dataset.
 And run
 ```shell
 cd prepare_training_data
 python split_label.py
 ```
-it will generate the prepared data in current folder, and then run
+- it will generate the prepared data in current folder, and then run
 ```shell
 python ToVoc.py
 ```
-to convert the prepared training data into voc format.
+- to convert the prepared training data into voc format.
 It will generate a folder named TEXTVOC. move this folder to data/ and then run
 ```shell
 cd ../data
 ln -s TEXTVOC VOCdevkit2007